EMERGING TREND

 Ready to Explore Florianópolis Wellness Properties?

-An emerging buyer profile is reshaping wellness real estate markets globally: the digital nomad investor—remote workers who seek properties that simultaneously serve as primary residences, wellness retreats, and income-generating assets.
+An emerging buyer profile is reshaping wellness real estate markets globally: remote workers who want a property that can serve as residence, seasonal base, wellness retreat and, in some cases, a rental asset with professional management.

 This profile is particularly relevant to Florianópolis for several reasons: